 AdventureWorks database and bringing in the tables and views that you need.

-Right click on the Database Fields node in the Field Explorer.
-If you do
+click on the Database Fields node in the Field Explorer.
+If you do not see the

-This report is going to connect directly to the database using OLE DB.
+report is going to connect directly to the database using OLE DB.
+To connect

-To connect to the database, click the plus sign next to the Create New
+to the database click the plus sign next to the Create New Connection node.

-Click the plus sign next to OLE DB (ADO).
-This will display the OLE DB dialog
+the plus sign next to OLE DB (ADO).
+This will display the OLE DB dialog which

-You can either use integrated security or a SQL Login and password to
+can either use integrated security or a SQL Login and password to connect to

-connect to the database.
-This depends on how you setup your database when you

-installed it.
-I created a SQL Login called "aspalliance" and gave it

-Now click on the Database drop down list.
-You should see AdventureWorks

-as one of the options.
-If you do not then the SQL Login does not have access to

 the database.
+This depends on how you setup your database when you installed

+it.
+I created a SQL Login called "aspalliance" and gave it a

+click on the Database drop down list.
+You should see AdventureWorks as one of

+the options.
+If you do not then the SQL Login does not have access to the

-You will have to use SQL Server Management Studio to add the
+database.
+You'll have to use SQL Server Management Studio to add the

 aspalliance Login and add them to the db_owner role for the AdventureWorks

-uses the new geography type in the Person.Address table which is not recognized
+database uses the new geography type in the Person.Address table which is not

-Once you have selected AdventureWorks for the database, click Next and
+you have selected AdventureWorks for the database click Next and then click

 Your SQL Server should appear under the OLE DB (ADO) node